dafny-lang/blog/_posts/2023-04-19-making-verification-compelling-visual-verification-feedback-for-dafny.markdown

 # Acknowledgments

-Adrianna Corona, for co-designing the icons and the user experience, while keeping the user needs in mind.
+Adrianna Corona, for co-designing the icons and the user experience, while keeping the users' needs in mind.
 Aaron Tomb, for making positive versions of every error message and providing feedback on this post.
 Ryan Emery, for being the first to ask me for gutter feedback à la [Wallaby.js](https://wallabyjs.com/).
 Remy Willems, for restructuring the back-end of the language server and for the numerous code reviews.